What does a secretary do?

 An administrative clerk provides support to staff and does clerical works.
 These clerical duties include answering and making phone calls, typing documents, compiling and filing records, and scheduling appointments.
 The clerks often set up office meetings and invite reliable speakers.
 Also, they do research and prepare reports or presentations.
 Candidates for the job must be organized, detail-oriented, and can manage their time well.
 They must be tech-savvy and have a basic knowledge of bookkeeping.
 The salary depends on their experience, industry, and location of the job.

 These skill sets are where the common ground ends though.
-A secretary responsibility is more likely to require skills like "payroll," "financial statements," "secretarial support," and "office procedures."
-Whereas a administrative clerk requires skills like "data entry," "patients," "payroll data," and "database systems."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a secretary are more likely to require skills like "payroll," "financial statements," "secretarial support," and "office procedures."
+On the other hand, a job as an administrative clerk requires skills like "data entry," "patients," "payroll data," and "database systems."
+As you can see, what employees do in each career varies considerably.

 An administrative associate is responsible for performing various tasks such as handling and processing paperwork, attending meetings and preparing minutes, responding to inquiries and other forms of correspondence, keeping accurate records, updating databases, and monitoring the company's financial activities.
 They also communicate with various department personnel, ensuring coordination should any important matter would arise.
 Furthermore, as an administrative associate, they are in charge of procuring supplies, implementing company policies, and supporting any staff members if needed.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that secretary responsibilities requires skills like "secretarial support," "office procedures," "routine correspondence," and "hr."
-But an administrative associate might use skills, such as, "patients," "data entry," "medical terminology," and "patient care."
+For example, resumes show us that secretary responsibilities requires skills like "secretarial support," "office procedures," "routine correspondence," and "hr."
+But an administrative associate might use other skills in their typical duties, such as, "patients," "data entry," "medical terminology," and "patient care."

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a secretary is likely to be skilled in "secretarial support," "direct calls," "patient charts," and "routine correspondence," while a typical administrative support specialist is skilled in "data entry," "patients," "strong customer service," and "phone calls."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a secretary is likely to be skilled in "secretarial support," "direct calls," "patient charts," and "routine correspondence," while a typical administrative support specialist is skilled in "data entry," "patients," "strong customer service," and "phone calls."

 Administrative support specialists make a very good living in the government industry with an average annual salary of $42,241.
-Whereas secretaries are paid the highest salary in the government industry with the average being $46,574.
+On the other hand, secretaries are paid the highest salary in the government industry, with average annual pay of $46,574.administrative support specialists typically earn similar educational levels compared to secretaries.
+Specifically, they're 3.0% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.Secretary vs. Administrative support

 Administrative support specialists provide different types of governmental assistance.
 They carry out varied clerical duties in almost all industries.
 Most of these duties revolve around supervising and distributing information within an organization.
 This typically includes taking memos, answering phone calls, and managing, storing, and organizing files.
 They are also responsible for receiving and sending correspondence and greeting customers and clients.
 Some administrative support may be required to have vast professional knowledge as their duties are more specialized than the others.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between secretaries and administrative supports, there are some differences that are important to note.
 For one, a secretary might have more use for skills like "secretarial support," "office procedures," "patient charts," and "routine correspondence."
-Meanwhile, some administrative supports might include skills like "data entry," "phone calls," "patients," and "excellent organizational" on their resume.
+Meanwhile, some responsibilities of administrative supports require skills like "data entry," "phone calls," "patients," and "excellent organizational. "